 Wilderness.
 Many agency recommendations for wilderness areas are pending.
 Questions persist about wilderness review and managing wilderness study areas (WSAs).
-Thirty wilderness area bills have been introduced this Congress, and several have been passed by at least one chamber.
+Fifty wilderness area bills have been introduced this Congress, several have been passed by at least one chamber, and one has been enacted into law.